Undine Beta · NVIDIA RTX · CUDA 12 · Windows

 // origin

-Undine is that bridge.
-A custom C++20 / CUDA 12 core, a Python addon that never blocks the simulation loop, and a debug panel that tells you the truth — CFL, residual, divergence — before you commit to a bake.
+So that idea runs through the whole design: a custom C++20 / CUDA 12 core, a Python addon that never blocks the simulation loop, and a debug panel that tells you the truth — CFL, residual, divergence — before you commit to a bake.

 // solver core